Hillcrest mine disaster: Aftermath

 Of the 189 victims of the disaster, many were immigrants, including 43 from the Austro-Hungarian Empire, of whom an estimated 30 were Ukrainian by ethnic origin, including 6 from one village, Karliv (now Prutivka), Galicia.

-Operations at Hillcrest mine continued until Hillcrest Collieries, the mine owners, went into liquidation in April 1938, and the mine was officially closed on December 2, 1939.
+Operations at Hillcrest mine continued until Hillcrest Collieries, the mine owners, a company headed as president by the Montreal industrialist C. B. Gordon, went into liquidation in April 1938, and the mine was officially closed on December 2, 1939.

 A monument to the Hillcrest mine disaster and the lives lost was placed at the Hillcrest Cemetery.

 In 1990, Canadian folk-singer James Keelaghan recorded "Hillcrest Mine", one of his best-known songs.
 The disaster is also featured in the song "Coal Miner" (album Heads Is East, Tails Is West, 2014) by Joal Kamps, an Alberta-based Rocky Mountain folk-pop singer.

 Other area mining accidents

 On September 19, 1926, another explosion occurred in the Hillcrest mine when the mine was idle, killing two men.

 Other explosions at other coal mines within the Crowsnest Pass region also caused deaths: